 The mechanics of the Housing Delivery Test (HDT)

-The details of how the HDT will work will be published in a new National Planning Policy Guidance (NPPG) document, or a stand-alone Housing Delivery Test Rulebook.
+The details of how the HDT will work are contained in the Housing Delivery Test Rulebook and explained further in the guide accompanying the results.

 The HDT works by comparing how many homes have been delivered over the previous three years to the number of homes required.
 Councils that deliver 95% or less have to complete an Action Plan.
 The process of making an Action Plan was described in a draft NPPG published alongside the draft NPPF, so the final details are still to be published.
 Whatever the details, it seems likely that many councils will need to go through the Action Plan process towards the end of 2018.